willarin/yii2-emcms/README.md

 ## License

-Please take a look on the bundled [LICENSE.md](LICENSE.md) for details.
+Please, take a look at the bundled [LICENSE.md](LICENSE.md) for details.